 8 Winter Hair Coloring Tips and Tricks

 Changes in season inspire change in ourselves.
 We set new goals and try new adventures.
 We update our makeup and explore new hairstyles and colors.
 Variety is the spice of life, after all!
-If you’ve been thinking about refreshing your look with a new winter hair color, we’ve got eight tips and tricks that will help brighten your look through the dullest winter days ahead.
+If you’ve been thinking about refreshing your look with a new winter hair color, we have eight tips and tricks to help brighten your look through the dullest winter days ahead.

 1. Strengthen Your Strands First

-Before you try out a new color this winter, it’s important to fortify your hair.
-Even though winter hair dyes aren’t super harsh, it’s essential that your strands are the strongest and healthiest they can be.
-This is especially important for aging hair, which is prone to dryness, brittleness and breakage, particularly when the air turns cold and dry.
+It’s important to fortify your hair before trying a new color this winter.
+Even though winter hair dyes aren’t harsh, your strands must be the strongest and healthiest.
+This is especially important for aging hair, which is prone to dryness, brittleness, and breakage, particularly when the air turns cold and dry.

 2. Undo Damage with a Darker Hue